History of the Dales Pony

 The Scotch Galloways were famous for their "peculiarly deep and clean legs, their qualities were speed, stoutness and sure-footedness over a rugged and mountainous country".
 In turn the Dales ponies became renowned for their great strength, iron constitution, endurance, and the ability to get over rough country fast.
 A pack load was 240lbs, or two pigs of lead per pony (two hundredweight) and the ponies travelled up to a hundred miles a week over some of the most difficult terrain in England.

-The Dales Pony was a comfortable riding animal, strong enough for draught or work, and able to thrive on the bleak uplands of the dales.
+The Dales Pony was a comfortable riding animal, strong enough for draught work and able to thrive on the bleak uplands of the dales.
 These abilities were not lost on farmers, who found in them all that was required to work the small farms as the seasons came round.
 They could pull a ton in a cart or coup; were sturdy shepherds ponies, capable of covering great distances on the fells and were able to carry burdens of hay up to 12 stones, often plus a rider and when necessary, in deep snow.
 A pair could step out in the plough or reaper binder; and having a fast trot, could take the farmer to market in style and also give a days hunting, being willing and clever jumpers.
 Thus, when the lead mining industry began to decline, the Dales Pony found a niche on the farms of the dales.
 As the mines were enlarged, and drifts used, many ponies were also taken for work in the coal and lead mines of the North-East.